zackerthescar/site-source/content/pages/csci2021-s25/index.md

 # Info

+NOTE: The Spring 2025 semester at the University of Minnesota has ended, and so has my teaching assistantship.
+This page will remain up for historical purposes.

 For Spring 2025, I will be a graduate TA for all three CSCI 2021 Machine Architecture courses.
 This subsection of my website will be dedicated to info for students in any of the CSCI 2021